-Eligible own funds of Aegon Levensverzekering equaled 159% of the SCR at year end 2020.
+Eligible Own Funds of Aegon Levensverzekering equaled 186% of the SCR at year-end 2021.
 This ratio being higher than 100%, demonstrates Aegon's ability to meet policyholder obligations when they fall due, even under stressed conditions.

-The bottom-end of the capitalization target range for the Solvency II ratio (Eligible own funds divided by SCR) of Aegon Levensverzekering is set by the company's Executive Board at 135% (per January 1st, 2021).
+The lower bound for the target range for the Solvency II ratio (Eligible Own Funds divided by SCR) of Aegon Levensverzekering is set by the company's Executive Board at 135% (per January 1, 2021).

-The Solvency II ratio at year end 2020 (159%) is lower than at year end 2019 (164%).
+The Solvency II ratio at year-end 2021 (186%) is higher than at year-end 2020 (159%).